prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // Sender account payto://-URL, only present if type is "DEPOSIT". sender_account_url?: string;

-      // Receiver account details, only present if type is "PAYBACK". receiver_account_details?: any;
+      // Receiver account details, only present if type is "RECOUP". receiver_account_details?: any;

-      // Wire transfer identifier, only present if type is "PAYBACK". wire_transfer?: any;
+      // Wire transfer identifier, only present if type is "RECOUP". wire_transfer?: any;

       // Transfer details uniquely identifying the transfer, only present if type is "DEPOSIT".